scloud19/SECipedia/AWS/client_considerations.md

+Local ENV considerations
+  Ex: For testing purposes, you need to connect to DB instance via MySQL workbench.
+However, you are behind a firewall.
+    In these situations, you need to make sure that certain ports aren't blocked on the firewall.
+For example, once you set up a DB instance, you can't change its port.

 NAT
   If you're building a NAT (ex. interface from a public subnet to a private)
     Make sure that you have some type of redundancy.
 Otherwise, if the NAT goes down, you're toast.